From an SEO perspective, there are two types of URLs: static URLs and dynamic URLs.

 - Yahoo confirms that they prefer static (or static looking) URLs

 Yahoo help “Yahoo! does index dynamic pages, but for page discovery, our crawler mostly follows static links.
 We recommend you avoid using dynamically generated links except in directories that are not intended to be crawled/indexed (e.g., those should have a /robots.txt exclusion).”

 - Most search engines still have difficulties to index dynamic URLs containing more than one “?” character.

 - Different dynamic URLs can have the same content

 Another disadvantage of the dynamic URLs is that different URLs can have the same content.
-So different users might link to URLs with different parameters which have the same content.
+So different users might link to URLs with different parameters that have the same content.

 Usability disadvantages of dynamic URLs:

 - Too long, difficult to remember and complicated to type manually